beyzabasarir/Spotify-Youtube-EDA/README.md

 ## Project Overview 📚

 This project explores a dataset that combines **Spotify** and **YouTube** data, providing insights into song attributes, artist info, and listener engagement across both platforms.
-Through this analysis, we aim to identify patterns in music popularity and audience preferences.
+Through this exploratory data analysis, we aim to identify patterns in music popularity and audience preferences.

 ---